Complaints continue to pile as residents face trash pickup troubles

 A former employee, who didn't wish to be identified, told CBS News Colorado the issues behind the scenes were big for Little Dumpsters.

-"They owe me money but I wanna see people treated as they are," he said.
+"They owe me money, but I want to see people treated as they are," he said.
 "Treated with respect."

 Among his allegations, he says the working conditions were unsafe.